philipMLdatascientist/Hyper-Parameter-Tuning-of-KNClassifer-on-MINST-dataset/README.md

 Summary of Findings

-I was able to find that for a KNClassifier the subsequeny hyper parameters {'n_neighbors': 4, 'weights': 'distance'} yielded a 97.14% accuracy score on the MNINST testing data.
+I was able to find that for a KNClassifier the subsequent hyper parameters {'n_neighbors': 4, 'weights': 'distance'} yielded a 97.14% accuracy score on the MNINST testing data.